thorin-schiffer/django-plpy/README.md

 Database's Python version: 3.6.9
 Postgres python and this python's versions don't match, local version: 3.7.12.Django-plpy Django ORM cannot be used in triggers.
 ```

-**TODO:**

-* install function with TD
-* views for unmanaged models + plpython function for sync?
-* load virtualenv
-* load project
-* access ORM within function
-* manage py commands
-* mind the python versions, official postgres10 is based on stretch by default which only has 3.5
-* it's easier to update python version in your env then change the python version in plpython (would need to rebuild from source)
-* in docker images python 3.7.3 was used, because it's a system version for buster

 ### Under the hood